Improving the lives of Feral Cats in Central Florida through Trap-Neuter-Return

 Pet Alliance of Greater Orlando, Alafaya Eastside Clinic

 Ensure that cats are not given food or water after midnight the night before surgery.

 During surgery, each cat will receive an ear tip - a universal sign that a cat has been sterilized.
 This is mandatory for all cats going through our program.

 All cats will need to be confined after surgery to ensure they have fully recovered from anesthesia - male cats for 24 hours, female cats for 48 hours, & pregnant females for 72 hours.

 Additionally, depending on the clinic each cat may receive:

 Flea Prevention is available for an additional fee.

 Obtaining a Trap

 PLEASE NOTE: For the safety of both the cat and clinic personnel, all cats must be presented in a humane, wire trap.
 Cats in carriers, dog crates, rabbit hutches, or wooden traps will be TURNED AWAY.

 PLAN AHEAD!
 Make arrangements to pick up the trap (s) 5 to 7 days prior to your appointment (make appointment first, though).
 Our Trap Coordinator will show you how to properly use the trap.
-CARE requires a $75 refundable deposit (via cash, check, or credit/debit card) for the use of our equipment.
+CARE requires a $75 or $150 refundable deposit (via cash, check, or credit/debit card) for the use of our equipment.
 Failure to return a trap or returning it broken will result in the forfeit of your deposit.
 Traps must be returned clean, or a $10 cleaning fee will apply.